 Case study

 Harvard Business School’s campus is an extreme outlier, even when compared to those of peer institutions with similar histories.
-Situated on the Charles River across from the main buildings of its parent university, the self-contained layout was originally conceived in the 1920s.1 At the time of construction funding constraints scuttled plans for a dedicated classroom building.
-Burgeoning enrollments plus the favorable economics of the post-World War II years brought this need back to the foreground.
+Situated on the Charles River across from the main buildings of its parent university, the self-contained layout was originally conceived in the 1920s.

 HBS was a pioneer of the case method of teaching, which involves continuous interaction between faculty and students, so the traditional classroom design with a grid of desks would not suffice.
 Architects tasked with creating an alternative experimented with a tiered seating arrangement curving around a central space, from which the professor could guide the discussion as a conductor directing a symphony.
 This allowed students to more easily see and engage with both their teacher and each other.
 Read more…